SVM Skill Test: 25 MCQs to Test a Data Scientist on SVM (Updated 2025)

 8 min read

-You can think of machine learning algorithms as an armory packed with axes, swords, and blades.
+You can think of machine learning algorithms as an armoury packed with axes, swords, and blades.
 You have various tools, but you ought to learn to use them at the right time.
 As an analogy, think of ‘Linear Regression or Logistic Regression’ as a sword capable of slicing and dicing data efficiently but incapable of dealing with highly complex data.
-Similarly, deep learning neural network is a lightsaber that can deal with any complex data.
-On the contrary, ‘Support Vector Machines’ or SVM, a machine learning algorithm, is like a sharp knife – it works on smaller datasets, but on them, it can be much stronger and more powerful in building models.
+Similarly, a deep learning neural network is a lightsaber that can handle complex data.
+On the contrary, ‘Support Vector Machines’ or SVM, a machine learning algorithm, is like a sharp knife – it works on smaller datasets, but on them, it can be much more powerful in building models.

 Table of Contents